ndnq/SFP_Util/README.md

 # SFP_Util
-Simple tool allowing for easy interaction with SFP modules trough a serial port
+Simple tool allowing for easy interaction with SFP modules trough a serial port.
+It's meant to be used on [SATA_SFP](https://github.com/sinara-hw/SATA_SFP)

 ## How to use: